KantBStoppd/flashromgui/README.md

 ### **Basic Workflow**
 1. Launch FlashromGUI
 2. Select your programmer
-3. Detect the chip
-4. Choose an action:
+3. Choose an action:
+   - **Detect** → Chip Detection
+   - **Probe** → Read/Write/Verify/Detect with a chip probe for chips that are still connected to the board (in-circuit)
    - **Read** → Save a backup
    - **Write** → Flash new firmware
    - **Verify** → Confirm integrity
-5. Review logs in real time
+4. Review logs in real time

 ---